jlong/cjp-example-conf/README.md

 This does the following:

-1. Reads configuration from the entry point `conf/main.conf`
+1. Lints and reads configuration from the entry point `conf/main.conf`
 2. Detects that the config is using Docker
 3. Generates a docker-compose.yml in a temp directory
 4. Executes `docker-compose up -d` on this configuration to start the necessary Docker containers in the background